realworldocaml/book/en/maps-and-hashtables.md

 Hash tables are not always the faster choice, though.
 In particular, maps are often more performant in situations where you need to keep multiple related versions of the data structure in memory at once.
-In particular, if you create map `m'` by calling `Map.add` on some other map `m`, then `m` and `m'` can be used independently, and in fact share most of their underlying storage.
-Thus, if you need to keep in memory at the same time multiple different related collections of key/value pairs, then a map is typically a much more efficient data structure to do it with.
+That's because maps are immutable, and so operations like `Map.add` that modify a map do so by creating a new map, leaving the original undisturbed.
+Moreover, the new and old map share most of their physical structure, so multiple versions can be kept around efficiently.

 Here's a benchmark that demonstrates this.
-In it, we create a list of maps (or hash tables) that are built up by iteratively applying updates, starting from an empty map.
-In the hash table implementation, we do this by calling `Hashtbl.copy` to get the list entries.
+In it, we create a list of maps (or hash tables) that are built up by iteratively applying small updates, keeping these copies around.
+In the map case, this is done by using `Map.change` to update the map.
+In the hash table implementation, the updates are done using `Hashtbl.change`, but we also need to call `Hashtbl.copy` to take snapshots of the table.

 ```frag
 ((typ ocaml)(name maps-and-hash-tables/map_vs_hash2.ml))